ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 ### Use RegexpTree Dictionary as a UA Parser

 With a powerful yaml configure file, we can use RepexpTree dictionary as a UA parser.
-We support [uap-core](https://github.com/ua-parser/uap-core) and demostrate how to use it in the functional test [02504_regexp_dictionary_ua_parser](https://github.com/ClickHouse/ClickHouse/blob/master/tests/queries/0_stateless/02504_regexp_dictionary_ua_parser.sh)
+We support [uap-core](https://github.com/ua-parser/uap-core) and demonstrate how to use it in the functional test [02504_regexp_dictionary_ua_parser](https://github.com/ClickHouse/ClickHouse/blob/master/tests/queries/0_stateless/02504_regexp_dictionary_ua_parser.sh)

 ## Embedded Dictionaries {#embedded-dictionaries}